Anger in Marriage: 15 Critical Warnings Your Husband’s Rage Is Tearing You Apart

 I finally gave up.

-Mean, then nice, mean then nice, and on it goes… After having the rug pulled out from under you so many times, over such a long period of time, you get used to it -kinda- especially if you are not able to leave right now.
+Mean, then nice, mean then nice, and on it goes… After having the rug pulled out from under you so much, over such a long period of time, you get used to it -kinda.

 How Angry Husbands Bring Their Wives Shame